brianhdk/integration-service/README.md

   Install-Package Vertica.Integration.Portal
   ```

-2. Invoke the Extension Method *UsePortal()* that effectively initializes the Portal
+2. Invoke the Extension Method *WithPortal()* on *UseWebApi* which effectively initializes the Portal:
   ```c#
 using Vertica.Integration.Portal;